↑

 Best Small RVs With a Shower and Toilet

-When talking about small RVs, you’re probably thinking of either a small travel trailer, a class B motorhome (a campervan), or a small class C motorhome (the ones with the van front and a boxy back end).
+When talking about small RVs, you’re probably thinking of either a small travel trailer or camper, a class B motorhome (a campervan), or a small class C motorhome (the ones with the van front and a boxy back end).

 Please keep in mind that these aren’t listed in any particular order.
-Each of these options has their advantages and disadvantages.
-It’s up to you to find the one with the perfect combination of features for your family.
+Each of these options has its advantages and disadvantages.
+It’s up to you to find the camper with the perfect combination of features for your family.

 Related: Check out these 61 tips to organize your small camper (and utilize every space!)